 For example, Malik raised about $80,000 from grant proposals that he wrote in various classes and learned how to strategically position a new art model that his organization wanted to create in his Measuring Outcomes and Assessment course.
 He also created a volunteer position for his theater from a Volunteer Management class.
 “Before the class, I was lukewarm to the idea, but I learned all the things it could do for me and for the volunteer to have a better experience,” he says.

 In an annual fund class, Malik designed a monthly giving program and an annual fund proposal for the board.
 The giving program is still in use at his organization, and his comprehensive proposal both impressed and educated the board about what goes into fundraising.
 “Every board member said, ‘I had no idea this was such a complex field,’” he says.

 In addition to Jimmie Alford, Malik has connected with several faculty members in the School of Business and Nonprofit Management, notably Gianfranco Farruggia and Catherine Marsh.
 “I always knew they were there to teach,” he says.
 “The faculty has this integrity about the work and a seriousness that we need to professionalize the nonprofit sector.”

-As Malik looks toward completing his master of nonprofit administration degree, he has already felt the positive impact of what he is learning on his leadership abilities.
-North Park is helping him recognize what he is doing properly, as well as filling in the holes of what is missing in his knowledge.
+Before completing his master of nonprofit administration degree, Malik had already felt the positive impact of what he was learning on his leadership abilities.
+North Park helped him recognize what he was doing properly, as well as filled in the holes of what was missing in his knowledge.
 As a result, he is more confident and able to evaluate and challenge ideas that may not benefit his organization.
 “By me knowing what I’m doing, we’re helping the institution better use our resources,” he says.